bitrise-io/devcenter/_articles/reviews/getting-started-with-reactnative-apps.md

 published: false

 ---
 This guide describes how to set up, configure and deploy your React Native project to its own distribution platform using Bitrise in no time!
-Your React Native repo consists of an Android and an iOS project so all configurations should be done as you would normally do with Android and iOS apps.
+Your React Native repo consists of an Android and an iOS project so configurations should be done as you would normally do with Android and iOS apps.
 When running a React Native project, you will see that first an Android, then an iOS build gets built.
 If your organization has more than one concurrency, you can have Android and iOS builds run simultaneously.

 ## Before setting up a React Native project

 Make sure you have signed up to [bitrise.io](https://www.bitrise.io) and can access your Bitrise account.
 If you haven't signed up yet, here are [4 ways](https://devcenter.bitrise.io/getting-started/index#signing-up-to-bitrise) to do that.

-## Add a React Native project on bitrise.io
+## Add a React Native project to bitrise.io

 In this tutorial, we're using this [sample app](https://github.com/bitrise-samples/sample-apps-react-native-ios-and-android).
 Let's start!